Tetraslam/Modern-Design/README.md

 ![Modern-design](https://i.imgur.com/Pqrf7Vf.png)
 ### What is this repo?

 I've always wanted to learn how to make desktop applications.
-Well, I'm finally learning how to make on in C#!
+Well, I'm finally learning how to make them using C#, .NET and WPF!

 At the end, this'll be an application which will keep you updated about all my latest projects right from the application.